-The second is a fund that does not publicly offer its securities and limits its owners to “qualified purchasers,” which generally include natural persons who own at least $5 million in investments.
-There is no limitation on the ability to charge a carried interest or other performance fee.
+The second type of private fund is a fund that does not publicly offer its securities and limits its owners to “qualified purchasers,” which generally include natural persons who own at least $5 million in investments.
+In this case, there is no limitation on the ability to charge a carried interest or other performance fee.

 Venture Capital Advisors.
 An adviser that solely advises one or more “venture capital funds” is exempt from registration under the Advisors Act.
 In certain circumstances, a fund that invests primarily in ICOs may qualify as a venture capital fund.

 Certain Commodity Trading Advisors.
-Under limited circumstances, a registered CTA that only advises private does not need to register as an RIA.
+Under limited circumstances, a registered CTA that only advises private pools does not need to register as an RIA.
 The main limitation is that if and when the fund manager’s business becomes predominantly the provision of securities-related advice, it must then register as an RIA.
-While this exemption might be available for the manager of a cryptocurrency fund where the cryptocurrencies are commodities but not securities, it would not be available for a fund that invests in securities tokens.
+While this exemption might be available for the manager of an ICO fund where the cryptocurrencies are commodities but not securities, it would not be available for a fund that invests in securities tokens.

 Cryptocurrency Funds and the Investment Company Act